 - the inmate is resisting, or

-- When in use, restraint equipment will be checked by Correctional Officers on a regular basis to ensure that it is not too tight or that it has not been tampered or altered.
+- When in use, restraint equipment will be checked and adjusted accordingly by a Correctional Officer/Primary Worker on a regular basis to ensure:

 - If an inmate wearing restraint equipment while being transported is out of direct observation of a Correctional Officer/Primary Worker, the equipment will be checked as soon as the inmate is again within direct observation.

-- Under no circumstances will an inmate be suspended from a wall, the cell bars or any object, in a fashion that prevents him/her from supporting his/her own body weight.
+- Under no circumstances will an inmate be suspended from a wall, the cell bars or any object, in a fashion that prevents them from supporting their own body weight.
 The individual must be able, at all times, to relieve the pressure on the body part to which the restraint equipment is applied.

-- The use of restraints for health purposes will be managed pursuant to CD 843 – Management of Inmate Self-Injurious and Suicidal Behaviour.
+- The use of restraints for health purposes will be managed pursuant to CD 843 – Interventions to Preserve Life and Prevent Serious Bodily Harm.